-- Mr. Brugger's objectives primarily involved providing leadership in achieving the Company's 2013 objectives, implementing a strategic plan for the Company that was established by our Board of Directors prior to 2013, focusing the Company's associates on accomplishing the top priorities, recruiting a Chief Operating Officer, establishing priorities for capital expenditures while putting in place resources to complete the capital projects and developing a plan to articulate the Company's strategy to its investors. - Mr. Tanenbaum's objectives primarily involved establishing and implementing revenue maximization strategies, improving operating profit margins, developing a process for monitoring and completing capital expenditures, completing the renovation of the Lexington Hotel New York and completing the design, scope and execution of the property improvement plans for the Westin Washington D.C.
-City Center, Westin San Diego, Hilton Boston Downtown and Hilton Burlington. - Mr. Mahoney's objectives primarily involved maintaining the leverage targets established by our Board of Directors, completing the financing of one or more hotels, continuing the professional development of himself and his direct reports, managing the Company's investor relations and evaluating corporate-level opportunities. - Mr. Tennis' objectives primarily involved advising senior management on, and managing the process for, all hotel acquisitions, dispositions and other transactions, overseeing certain legal proceedings, overseeing the legal documentation for all financings and refinancings and assessing and advising on the Company's corporate governance policies, risk management policies and executive compensation.
+- Mr. Brugger's objectives primarily involved providing leadership in achieving the Company's 2014 objectives, implementing a strategic plan for the Company that was established by our Board of Directors prior to 2014, focusing the Company's associates on accomplishing the top priorities and ensuring resources are in place to do this, establishing priorities for capital expenditures while putting in place resources to complete the capital projects and articulating the Company's strategy to its investors. - Mr. Tanenbaum's objectives primarily involved establishing and implementing revenue maximization strategies, improving operating profit margins, planning and implementing a strategic program of capital expenditures at our hotels, analyzing and recommending return-oninvestment projects at certain hotels, developing a strategic plan for the rebranding and management of one of our hotels and developing a plan for professional development. - Mr. Mahoney's objectives primarily involved maintaining the leverage targets established by our Board of Directors, completing the financing of one or more hotels, identifying the optimal funding strategy for each of our acquisitions, developing an action plan for debt maturities in 2015 and 2016, continuing the professional development of himself and his direct reports, managing the Company's investor relations and evaluating corporate-level opportunities. - Mr. Furbay's objectives involved leading the Company in acquiring hotels that align with our strategy and disposing of non-core hotels.
+In addition, he is responsible for evaluating and advising the Company on whether to expand one of our key hotels, working with Mr. Tanenbaum in developing a strategic plan for the rebranding and management of one of our hotels and analyzing and recommending acquisitions in certain markets where the Company does not currently own hotels. - Mr. Tennis' objectives primarily involved advising senior management on, and managing the process for, all hotel acquisitions, dispositions and other transactions, overseeing certain legal proceedings, overseeing the legal documentation for all financings, advising on certain labor matter involving union hotels, and assessing and advising on the Company's corporate governance policies, risk management policies and executive compensation.

 Our Compensation Committee requested that each of the executives prepare a report summarizing individual achievements relative to individual business objectives, and our Compensation Committee asked our Chief Executive Officer to provide his assessment of each officer and a self-assessment of his own performance.
-Following the review of the reports and a detailed discussion with our Chief Executive Officer regarding each of the other officers, our Compensation Committee concluded that each of the executives substantially completed all of the individual objectives and that each executive, except for Mr. Brugger, earned a maximum payout for the individual component of each executive's bonus.
-Our Compensation Committee concluded that Mr. Brugger earned 80% of the maximum payout for the individual performance component of his bonus.
+Following the review of the reports and a detailed discussion with our Chief Executive Officer regarding each of the other officers, our Compensation Committee concluded that each of the executives substantially completed all of the individual objectives and that each executive earned a maximum payout for the individual component of each executive's bonus.
+Our Compensation Committee reached this conclusion upon weighing the superb results achieved by the Company in 2014.
+Not only did each executive professionally perform the objectives personal to him at a high level, but together the executives achieved the following outstanding results for the Company: